Planning your visit to Tokyo and don’t know what to do?

 Akihabara, colloquially known as “Akiba”, is Tokyo’s premier spot for technology and all things anime.
-If technology is what you’re after then head over to the world's largest electronics store, Yodobashi department store.
+If technology is what you’re after then head over to the world’s largest electronics store: the Yodobashi Department Store.

 If you came for anime, gaming, and everything in between, then you’ll want to head over to Nakano Broadway.
 This street is filled with everything from DVDs, figures, keychains, and more.

 It can be easy to be overwhelmed with the amount of shopping available, but there’s one store you must see, it’s called Akiba Zone.
 And this store boasts 4 floors of nerdy goodness!
 You’re sure to find something for everyone in this cluster of tech, toys, and games.